-June 27, The First Share of this season will be available on Thursday, July 7 at your pick up location.
+June 21, 2018 The First Share of this season will be available on Thursday, July 5 at your pick up location.
 Please email or call us to confirm your chosen location for pick up.
-The early cold this spring and now extremely dry May and June have set the crops back a little this season but we will soon be under way and expect a great season ahead.
+The extended cold this spring has set the crops back a little this season but we will soon be under way and expect a great season ahead.
 Please have a Happy and Safe Fourth of July Holiday.

 June 15, An update on our heirloom

 Heirloom or open pollinated fruit brings our history into the present with flavors and beauty from the past.